zlipp3032/Python-Template/README.md

 - (4) Logging with Threads - threads_log (in progress)
 - (5) Communication with Threads - threads_comms (in progress)

-Note this code does not include any of the algorithms for controlling the vehicles, but provides a template to the structure of the code used for the UAV projects.
+Note this code does not include any of the algorithms for controlling the vehicles, but provides a template to the structure of the code used for the UAV projects in a Python implementation.